 - For Certified General level: Provide proof of satisfactory completion of either a 4 year bachelors degree or higher, OR a total of 30 semester hours consisting of: English Composition; Micro Economics, Macro Economics; Finance; Algebra; Geometry or higher mathematics; Statistics; Computer Science; and either Business Law or Real Estate Law.
 Also must include any 2 or the following courses: Accounting; Geography; Agricultural Economics; Business Management.
 Or Real Estate

-- 150 hours for the Licensed Residential Appraiser which consist of:
+- 75 hours for the Appraiser Trainee which consist of the following courses:

 - Basic Appraisal Principles (30 hours)

 - The 15 Hour National USPAP course or its equivalent (15 hours)

 - 150 hours for the Licensed Real Property Appraiser which consist of the same 75 hours for Trainee AND:

 - Residential Report Writing and Case Studies (15 hours)

 - Residential Market Analysis and Highest & Best Use (15 hours)

 - Residential Appraiser Site Valuation & Cost Approach (15 hours)

 - Residential Sales Comparison & Income Approach (30 hours)

 - 200 hours for the Certified Residential Real Property Appraiser